What is a Chargeback? How to Avoid Chargebacks in Your Restaurant

 The Fair Credit Billing Act affords consumers the right to chargeback "to protect the consumer against inaccurate and unfair credit billing and credit card practices."

 Examples of “unfair billing practices” range from incorrect amounts charged, to charges made via a stolen card, to charges made for goods or services not delivered as agreed.
-The regulations are designed to protect cardholders from fraud/theft while incentivizing merchants, like restaurants, to provide quality products, helpful customer service, and timely refunds as needed.
+The regulations are designed to protect cardholders from fraud / theft while incentivizing merchants to provide quality products, helpful customer service, and timely refunds as needed.

 This is where it gets tricky for restaurateurs.
 Serving a meal at a restaurant involves both a good and a service: the food and the experience.
 If a diner’s expectations are not met (say if a burger isn’t cooked to a guest’s definition of “medium”), that guest has the right to claim a chargeback and the onus to prove otherwise is the responsibility of the restaurant.
 In fact, 4% of chargebacks are because the final product did not match the description.

-Although a daunting example, these situations are very rare for restaurants which have extremely low chargeback rates (% chargeback rate = # of chargebacks/total # transactions) compared to other industries.
+Although a daunting example, these situations are very rare for restaurants, which generally have extremely low chargeback rates (% chargeback rate = # of chargebacks/total # transactions) compared to other industries.

 Beyond low chargeback rates, there are a few basic practices worth implementing to avoid chargebacks.